raspberrypilearning/safeguarding-module/en/quiz3/question_4.md

 legend: Question 4 of 6
 ---

-Rita seemed like she was lying.
+Aisha seemed like she was lying.
 Is this:

 --- choices ---
 - ( ) A fact or an observation?